 - War widow or widower or wholly dependent partner to the Pension Concession Card.

 To apply for the rebate, you will need to complete and submit the pensioner concession rebate form.
+We recommend that you download this checklist to ensure that you provide the required information when submitting your form.

 Annual rates notices are issued in July each year and are payable in four instalments, due by 31 August, 30 November, 28 February and 31 May each financial year.
 A rate instalment notice is issued 30 days before each instalment is due.